potaxie/pyspark-kafka/README.md

 2.Problems of Project
 -----------------------------------

     the project is failed when submit spark on yarn maybe caused kafka_version or spark environment,<br />
     the error log shows failed because of the conflict of jar package，however when  submit pyspark_egg，<br />
     i only -jar spark-streaming-kafka-0-8-assembly_2.11-2.1.0.jar,so i guess this jar conflict with yarn jar.<br />

 3.The conclusion of Project
 -----------------------------------
     Writing spark with python is simple, provided that there is no problem with the development environment

-### 链接
+### connection
 1.[click this connect to www.baidu.com](http://www.baidu.com)